 As you begin potty training, take your puppy outside every 1-2 hours during the day.
 Gradually adjust the intervals until you are on a consistent, suitable schedule.
 Surely, your puppy’s body clock will be configured for elimination during these routine times.

 Other standard times to observe are the first thing every morning, after every nap, and every night before bedtime.
-Allow some time for him to go to the potty area and stay outside for several minutes to finish his business.
+Allow some time for him to go to the potty area and stay outside until he is done.

 He may need to go more than once, sniff around, and familiarize himself with the environment to feel comfortable during his private moment.